Xqhare/Mawu/README.md

 # Mawu
-A simple JSON and CSV parsing rust library.
+A JSON and CSV serialization and deserialization library written in rust.

-Mawu supports 64bit systems only.

-Mawu, named after the ancient creator goddess Mawu in West African mythology, offers a simple yet robust and reliable JSON and CSV parsing library implementing the rfc4180, rfc8259 and the ECMA-404 standard.
+Mawu, named after the ancient creator goddess Mawu in West African mythology, offers a JSON and CSV serialization and deserialization library implementing the rfc4180, rfc8259 and the ECMA-404 standard.

-While not a zero dependency library, its only dependency is `unicode-segmentation`.
+Mawu is a zero dependency library and supports 64bit systems only.

 A little technical note: While Mawu uses the same return value types for both CSV and JSON, the parsing is done by two different lexers (or implementors as the standards like to call it) bundled together into one library.
-If you only use the JSON parser, this results in a bloat of almost 8kb!
+If you only use the JSON functionality, this results in a bloat of almost 13kb!

-> [!IMPORTANT]
+> [!warning]
-> This is a hobbyist repo reinventing the wheel and not ready for production use.
+> This is a hobbyist repo badly reinventing the wheel and not ready for production use.

-The performance of Mawu does leave a lot of room for improvement.
-The JSON parser manages about 84mb in 25 seconds, while the CSV parser manages about 84mb in 26 seconds.
-In comparison, an actual parser takes about 2 seconds to open the same file.
+The performance of Mawu does leave room for improvement.
+Talking about the parsing alone, the JSON parser manages about 84mb in 10 to 11 seconds, while the CSV parser manages about 84mb in 14 to 15 seconds.
+In comparison, an actual parser takes about 2sec to open the same file.

 ## Features
 - Simple
 - Type aware
 - Supports both CSV and JSON
-    - CSV
+- Reading and writing
+- Write pretty with custom spacing
-        - With or without header
+- Supports CSV files with or without header
 - Supports missing or not provided values
 - Fully documented
 - Handling of edge cases is explained in the documentation
 - Tries to stay as close to the rfc4180, rfc8259 and ECMA-404 standard as possible for maximum interoperability
-- Minimal dependencies
 - Actually written by a human
-- Speed optimised for better developer experience - just get another coffee!

 ## Naming the creation: A Legacy of the Divine
-The name "Mawu" isn't chosen by chance, it honors the powerful West African goddess associated with the moon, the sun, and creation itself.
+The name "Mawu" isn't chosen by chance, it honors the long tradition of naming things after deities, by naming it after the powerful West African goddess associated with the moon, the sun, and creation itself.
-Mawu follows the long tradition of naming things after deities.

 Just as Mawu, the goddess, is linked to creation, Mawu, the library, empowers you to create new things from raw data.
 JSON and CSV files are like raw materials, and Mawu provides the tools to shape them into meaningful structures, ready to be used for analysis, manipulation, and ultimately, new creations.